ldamasceno38/zte_header_fix/README.md

 # ZTE Header Fix
+Compares Header bytes from Original Bin and Re-encoded Bin

 Fixes the following error:
 - Uploading .bin files passes integrity check but NO CHANGES ARE MADE